Showing 1 - 1 OF 1

 Military spouses can also choose to engage with an education and career coach through the DoD’s Spouse Education and Career Opportunities program, or SECO.
 These coaches can assist them in exploring multiple tools, resources and information to reach their educational goals.
 To contact a career coach call 800-342-9647 or visit https://myseco.militaryonesource.mil.

-Through local Navy College Offices and the Navy College Center, mobile Sailors are provided uncomplicated access to educational services and support while traveling the path to a degree regardless of their location or duty station.
+Through the Navy College Assistance Center, mobile Sailors are provided uncomplicated access to educational services and support while traveling the path to a degree regardless of their location or duty station.
 Participation is voluntary and can be utilized at the convenience of the member.
 For additional information on the Navy College Program please visit their website.

 On-Base College Counseling, Courses, and Degree Programs

-Undergraduate courses and degree programs are offered onboard NAB Little Creek by Tidewater Community College and Saint Leo University.
-Graduate courses and degree programs are offered onboard NAB Little Creek by Old Dominion University and Troy University.
+Undergraduate courses and degree programs are offered onboard NAB Little Creek by Tidewater Community College and University of Maryland.
+Graduate courses and degree programs are offered onboard NAB Little Creek by Old Dominion University and the University of Maryland.
 These colleges have established office hours to provide enrollment services on-board NAB Little Creek.

 Additionally, the Virginia Tidewater Consortium’s Education Opportunity Center (VTC/EOC) Counselor provides information on local programs offered by Consortium schools to include: Norfolk State University, Virginia Wesleyan College, Thomas Nelson Community College, Christopher Newport University, and others.
 The representative also provides financial aid counseling to include federal aid programs and scholarships, grants, and loans.